john-xor/shelloader/README.md

 # shelloader
-generates a shell~code loading powershell script that is xor encrypted.
+generates a shellcode loading powershell script that is xor encrypted.

 # Usage